resharp/scBurstSim/README.md

 ```
 An example strategies.csv file is in the data folder.
 See explanation of file below.

+A file with a mix of 1128 strategies strategies_mixed.csv is also in the data folder,
+which was used for the analysis of correlation between normalized label counts.

-Output: A resulting file df_counts.csv is put in the output directory, when
+Output: A resulting file df_counts_W<len_win>_G<len_gap>.csv is put in the output directory, when
 no output directory is specified it is put in the directory you run your
 script from.

-Also some plots for clustering will be placed here (for now only some simple
-clustering based on the fraction of count of one label as compared to the total counts)

-For now, further parameters, e.g. the labeling window(s) can be set by adapting main.py.
+For now, further parameters, e.g. the (number of) labeling window(s) can be set by adapting main.py.

 # Dependencies

 See file requirements.txt for dependency on Python packages.
+We used conda environments for handling the dependencies.

 # Strategies